zaibbeddu/dromedary/README.md

 # dromedary :dromedary_camel:
-Dromedary is a sample application created by [Stelligent](https://stelligent.com/) to be used as a very simple, lightweight yet useful application primarily used with AWS.
+Dromedary is a sample application created by [Stelligent](https://stelligent.com/) as a very simple, lightweight yet useful application primarily used with AWS.
 Liatrio forked the application and removed the AWS functionality to demostrate a working solution to our enterprise and non AWS customers.
 If you are interested in seeing this work with AWS, please see [Stelligent's Github](https://github.com/stelligent/dromedary)